jknowles/DataScienceLivestream/index.md

 Here I'll catch you up on my progress so when you tune in you can see what I've done and where I'm at for the day.

+#### 10/07/2016

+Unfortunately the livestream is canceled.
+The internet is not reliable today and my uplink is too slow to stream.

+#### 10/06/2016

+A little EDA.

 #### 10/05/2016

 More investigation of data problems and validation against published figures.
 I do some EDA on the arrest data to check my understanding and identify possible tests I can write to validate my ETL process.

 #### 10/04/2016